Difference between Linux distributions

 fedora linux

-Fedora project is sponsored by RHEL.
+Fedora is a RHEL-sponsored open-source project.
 Red Hat uses Fedora as a testing ground to test its new features.
-Many features introduced in Fedora usually make their way into the new version of RHEL.
+Many features introduced in Fedora usually make their way into the upcoming version of RHEL.
 Red Hat does not provide any support for Fedora Linux.
 For support, you have to rely on the community of volunteers.
+Fedora Linux is a good choice for instructors who provide Linux training and developers who develop software for RHEL Linux.
+It allows instructors and developers to learn, understand, and use new features before they become available.

 SUSE Linux